optiver/courier/readme.md

 # Courier

-Courier is a simple source dependency manager written in go, but for use with any language (or even for non-programming projects!).
+Courier is a simple way of organising and fetching external source code into a project.

+It lets you define a manifest of paths to dependencies.
+It will fetch dependencies and organise them in your project.
+Dependencies can be pinned to a revision, and subdirectories of the project can be referenced.

+This is useful for projects that have source-level dependencies, build

 Dependencies are defined in a `deps.json` file, e.g.